 One of the many things that we really loved about this historic clubhouse is the chalkboard menu that indicates the course rates.
 And with a weekday rate of 16 dollars, we don’t think you’ll find a better deal anywhere in golf!

 The course record is 22.
 Yes, twenty-two!
 And it looks like it has been twice.
 One of the rounds even included a bogey!
 6 2’s, 2 3’s, and heaven forbid one 4- we’ve never seen a scorecard quite like this!

-The course itself comes in at just over 1100 yards.
-The all par 3 nine holes range in length from the 77 yard 5th hole to the 204 yard downhill 7th hole.
-While it may only be 1100 yards, don’t think that The Loma Club is a pushover, because it certainly isn’t.
-This makes the pair of 22’s hanging on the wall even that more impressive!
+The golf course measures just over 1100 yards.
+The all par 3 nine holes range in length from the 77-yard 5th hole to the 204-yard downhill 7th hole.
+While it may only be 1100 yards, don’t think that The Loma Club is a pushover, because it isn’t.
+This makes the pair of 22’s hanging on the wall even more impressive!

-Our favourite hole was easily the course’s signature hole, the par 3 5th hole.
+Our favorite hole was easily the course’s signature hole, the par 3 5th hole.
 This short downhill hole offers amazing panoramic views of downtown San Diego, as well as the harbor.
 We let the amazing view distract us as we both pulled our shots left of the small green.

-The greens were the biggest surprise- they were firm, quick, and were in absolutely great shape.
+The greens were the biggest surprise- they were firm, quick, and in absolutely great shape.
 The Kikuyu grass provides great tight lies and provided me with a lot of great memories of my time spent working at Torrey Pines.

 The Loma Club has kept some of its Sail Ho history.
 One of the coolest nods to its former heritage is the yardage markers that are on each tee and still have the old Sail Ho ball signage.

 After your round, treat yourself to a delicious local San Diego IPA on the patio, add up the damage, and reflect on this hidden gem.